 We often hear about vacation rental scams, credit card frauds and identity thefts, but don’t realize why they happen.
-Although it seems like something that could never happen to you, these incidents usually occur on websites that don’t have an HTTPS website.
+Although it seems like something that could never happen to you, these incidents usually occur on websites that don’t have HTTPS.

-It’s becoming increasingly important to use SSL encryption on websites that gather and transmit customer information in order to guarantee it remains private and secure.
-So important that Google started discriminating websites that don’t have an SSL certificate this 2017.
+It’s becoming increasingly important to use SSL encryption on any website who gather and transmit customer information in order to guarantee it remains private and secure.
+So important, even, that Google started discriminating websites that don’t have an SSL certificate in 2017.

-But don’t fret.
-It’s not all bad.
-We’re here to tell you what SSL is, what it’s for and the basics to get started.
-Read on!
+But don’t fret – it’s not all bad.
+We’re here to tell you what SSL is, what it’s used for and the basics to get started.

 What is HTTPS?

-HTTPS actually means HTTP over SSL or secure HTTP and when using it, any data that is transferred is encrypted and secured.
+HTTPS means HTTP over SSL or secure HTTP.
+When using it, any data that is transferred is encrypted and secured.